yahdar72/PIC-CDThread/README.md

  CDEvents and CDmessages, so directly at compile time is possible evaluate the memory footprint.
 Also the scheduler is very simple and could be recoded to solve different application constrain.

+At today I have used it in many project but there is a great problem with documentation that is not updated and present in a separated document.
+In the fact the only documentation is in the initial part of the header, and some source, file.
+Please se the cdthread.h to understand how the code work

 Told this ...good work